Ayodhya Judgment in Plain English

 (b) It is uncertain whether there was a pre-existing temple beneath the disputed structure

-One of the primary claims of the Hindu parties to assert their title was that the disputed structure was constructed over a Hindu temple.
+One of the primary arguments of the Hindu parties to assert their title was that the disputed structure was constructed over a Hindu temple.
 But, the Court unequivocally held that there was no specific finding in the report of the Archaeological Survey of India (ASI) report that the underlying structure was a Lord Ram temple.

 Moreover, ASI has also not opined whether a structure was demolished for the purpose of building the disputed structure.
 Thus, ASI report leaves open the critical question of whether a temple was demolished for the construction of the disputed structure even though it clearly demonstrated the presence of successive structural activity underneath the disputed structure.